-If NX is supported on your system, can be turned on from BIOS settings if its not turned On.”
+If NX is supported on your system, it can be turned on from BIOS settings if it is not turned On.”

-If the BIOS doesn’t show any of these option for NX , then check with BIOS manf for any BIOS updates which might have added this.
+If the BIOS doesn’t show any of these options for NX, then check with BIOS manufacturer for any BIOS updates which might have added this.
 Very old processors may not include this feature.

-A related error is also seen in when trying to install Windows 8 in a VM with an error 0x0000260.
+A related error 0x0000260 is also seen in when trying to install Windows in a VM.

 “If the Virtual Machine (VM) is hosted on a system that supports NX, you must enable PAE/NX in the virtualization product’s settings or configuration manager when setting up the Windows virtual environment. “

 For more detailed info on PAE/NX/SSE2 requirement for Windows, Microsoft has published a Whitepaper – PAE/NX/SSE2 Support Requirement Guide.
 This document details the processor support for the PAE/NX/SSE2 requirement in Windows, error cases and scenarios that customers encounter when machines fail to meet the requirement, and what to do to install Windows on their PCs.

 Microsoft’s Bill Fill explained in detail about this error in The Answers Forum.
-He starts with apology for the inconvenience caused by this issue and thanks the users for trying out the Release Preview.
-Further he says that Microsoft may contact a few of those who reported this issue if further info is needed as it may be a bug and has to be corrected before RTM.
+He starts with an apology for the inconvenience caused by this issue and thanks the users for trying out the Release Preview.
+Further, he says that Microsoft may contact a few of those who reported this issue if further info is needed as it may be a bug and has to be corrected before RTM.

 Then he describes what exactly has changed since CP as users who could run the CP on their machine encountered this issue while installing RP on the same machine.